abbasmansoori/meetup/README.md

 - As a user i want to be able to rate events.

-- As a user i want to be able to comment on past events.
+- As a user i want to be able to comment on events.